- Accessibility Plan for Serving Patrons With Disabilities

 ARTICLE IX (TRUSTEE ATTENDANCE)

-The office of any Trustee who misses four regular meetings in any one fiscal year (May 1-April 30) shall be vacant.
+The office of any trustee who misses four regular meetings in any one fiscal year (May 1-April 30) shall be vacant.
 The Board President or Vice President may excuse absences due to a death in the trustee’s family, an illness or disability of the trustee or the trustee’s family, family or other emergency, observance of a religious holiday, or when employment or library board business necessitates an absence as long as those absences do not threaten the likelihood of a monthly quorum.
 Replacement will be sought in conformity with Article II.

 In accordance with 5 ILSC 120/7(c) and 5 ILCS 120/7(a), when a quorum is physically present, trustees are permitted to attend board meetings via audio and/or video communication in the event that they are unable to be physically present due to personal illness or disability, family or other emergency, or when employment or library board business necessitates an absence.
 Attendance via email or text is prohibited.